 However, if your lifestyle is active, the Golden Retriever may be a perfect companion, mainly if you like walking, running, hiking, and water-based activities.

 For exercise needs and activity levels, the Golden Retriever is considered a high-maintenance dog.

 Hold up.
 If you’re interested in learning the full cost of owning a Golden Retriever, I wrote an article detailing all the items you need to consider (and I included some cost-saving tips).
-Check it out here if you have a few minutes: The Full Cost of Owning a Golden Retriever (Plus Cost-Saving Tips)
+Check it out here if you have a few minutes: Golden Retriever Cost Guide (Plus Money-Saving Tips)